Purpose, Beyond the Self

 When life narrows in that way, purpose can seem nonexistent.
 Days are spent responding rather than deciding.
 You do what must be done, attend to what is urgent, and postpone everything else.
 Looking outward—to serve, to contribute, to give—requires more than goodwill.
 It requires a reserve that simply isn’t always available.

 Over time, as my life began to reorganize itself, something shifted—not toward ease, but toward alignment.
 I have always had a natural ability to see people—to sense energy, emotion, and presence without needing explanation.
 What changed was not that capacity itself, but my ability to apply it meaningfully.
-I reached a point where my circumstances, abilities, and temperament were finally positioned to support something beyond myself.
+I reached a point where my circumstances, abilities, and disposition were finally positioned to support something beyond myself.

 That understanding is what drew me specifically to St. Jude.

 The work I do there involves sharing creative process—introducing color, engagement, and moments of focus into an otherwise overwhelming reality.
 Creativity, in this context, is not performative.
 It doesn’t attempt to fix or reframe what’s happening.
-Instead, it offers moments of relief, positivity, and beauty within circumstances that are often profoundly brutal for children and their families.
-In some cases, outcomes are uncertain or devastating.
+Instead, it offers moments of relief, positivity, and beauty within circumstances that are often profoundly devastating for children and their families.
+In some cases, outcomes are uncertain or unthinkable.
 Participating in these moments requires commitment, compassion, and the willingness to meet people where they are—fully and honestly.

 One day, during a session filled with engagement and laughter involving several children and their siblings, a small girl—around seven or eight years old—walked up to me and said, “You are the nicest person in the world.”